Gravitational Wave Signatures from Periodic Orbits around a non-commutative inspired black hole surrounded by quintessence: Black holes in non-commutative inspired geometry

 {2.\arabic{equation}} In this section, we give a concise review of static, spherically symmetric black hole solutions in non-commutative–inspired geometry in the presence of a surrounding quintessence field.
 We begin with the line element

 with

-where $M$ denotes the black hole mass,$\omega$ is the quintessence equation-of-state parameter (commonly taken in the range $-1<\omega<-1/3$, and $p$ is a positive normalization constant characterising the quintessence distribution.
+where $M$ denotes the black hole mass, $\omega$ is the quintessence equation-of-state parameter (commonly taken in the range $-1<\omega<-1/3$, and $p$ is a positive normalization constant characterising the quintessence distribution.
 The last term in the above Eq.~\eqref{fr} follows the Kiselev ansatz for a static, anisotropic fluid that models quintessence; in this construction, the energy density of the quintessence fluid scales with radius and is related to the parameter $p$ (see e.g. \citep{Kiselev:2002dx}).
 In the limit $p\to0$ the metric (\ref{metric1}) reduces to the Schwarzschild solution.
 To set the stage, consider a spacetime in which quintessence, characterized by its density $\rho_q$, is present with

 We know that in a commutative spacetime, one has a point mass described by the Dirac delta; however, noncommutative geometry naturally smears point sources over a finite length scale $\sqrt{\Theta}$, replacing the Dirac delta.
 The non-commutative inspired black hole was first constructed using a Gaussian mass profile \citep{Nicolini:2005vd}, and alternative smeared densities have since been proposed (see e.g. \citep{Giri:2006rc, Anacleto:2019tdj, Hamil:2024ppj}).
-In this work, we adopt a regular mass distribution $\rho_\Theta(r)$ (see Sec.~II for the explicit form) so that the usual mass parameter $M$ in Eq.~\eqref{fr} is replaced by a radially dependent smeared mass $M(r,\Theta)$.
+In this work, we adopt a regular mass distribution $\rho_\Theta(r)$ so that the usual mass parameter $M$ in Eq.~\eqref{fr} is replaced by a radially dependent smeared mass $M(r,\Theta)$.
 This procedure regularises the central singularity at scales $r\lesssim\sqrt{\Theta}$ and recovers the Kiselev/non-commutative limits when $\Theta\to0$ and $p\to0$, respectively.

 By introducing a minimal length scale through the smearing of matter distributions, the model inspired by noncommutative geometry sheds light on the nature of gravity.
 In this framework, spacetime coordinates are treated as noncommuting operators satisfying the relation